PavlidisLab/rdp/README.md

 update taxon set ordering = 8 where common_name = "e. coli";
 ```

+### New FAQs

+There are new categories talking about the now available privacy and sharing options.
+You can use our updated
+faq file (see the faq.properties file in our github repository), or add the new categories manually to your existing file.

 ### Start the application

 After finishing all the steps, you can start your RDMM application again and test if everything works as expected.